Railway watchdog finds signalman 'error' led to death

 The signalman had taken a call from a farmer who wanted to move his sheep across the line at a farm crossing some way up the railway line.

-When he had finished the call, he thought the train had passed and raised the barriers, the watchdog said.'No safeguard'
+When he had finished the call, he thought the train had passed and raised the barriers, the watchdog said.

 The signalman had almost 19 years railway experience, all of which had been as a signaller at Moreton-on-Lugg, the report found.